ithinkdancan/custom-sidebars/readme.txt

 2. screenshot-2.png The new sidebars created by the plugin, can be customized in the Widgets menu.
 3. screenshot-3.png A new box is added to the post and page edit forms, where you can set your custom sidebars up.
 4. screenshot-4.png Default sidebars page, here you will be able to assign sidebars to all the post that belongs to a category or a post-type.
 Also author, tags and main blog pages sidebars can be defined here.
+5. screenshot-5.png The sidebar sb1 has replace the sidebar footer 1 in the front-end.

 == Changelog ==

+= 0.8 =
+*	Fixed: Category hierarchy is now handled properly by the custom sidebars plugin.
+*	Added: Sidebars can be set for every custom post type post individually.
+*	Improved the way it replace the sidebars.
+*	Improved some text and messages in the back-end.

 = 0.7.1 =
 * 	Fixed: Now the plugin works with themes like Thesis that don't use the the_header hook.
 Changed the hook where execute the replacement code to wp_head.